-The Basic Engagement Process
+The Basic Tactical Engagement Process

-We’ll next determine the best way to communicate (level of security required).
+Communications: First we will determine the best way to communicate (level of security required).

-Once communications are open, we then determine:
+Situation Report: Once communications are open, we then determine:

 - the situation’s facts as known